 - Authority will provide for transportation and disposal of wastewater treatment sludge from the Village’s wastewater treatment plant.

 - The Authority will pay for all expenses associated with improving the State Route 294/46 intersection.
 Upon completion of the improvements to the intersection, the Authority will provide the Village with a one-time payment of $400,000 to be utilized by the Village toward additional improvement projects determined by the Village.

 - Regular reporting by the Authority to both the Village and the Town on environmental monitoring and transportation.

-- First option to purchase power from the Authority landfill gas to energy project is granted to the Boonville Municipal Power Commission.
+- The first option to purchase power from the Authority landfill gas to energy project is granted to the Boonville Municipal Power Commission.

-As provided under New York State law, and as done for other jurisdictions when the Authority owns property, the Authority also makes payments in lieu of taxes (PILOTS) to the Town of Ava and Oneida County for the real property taxes.
-The payments by the Authority exceed the payments by prior property owners.
-Therefore, the town and county have seen no loss of tax revenue due to the landfill.
+As provided under New York State law, and as done for other jurisdictions when the Authority owns the property, the Authority also makes payments in lieu of taxes (PILOTS) to the Town of Ava and Oneida County for the real property taxes.

 The Authority also makes annual payments to the Adirondack Central School district which ensure no loss of revenue to the school district.